Jack Fuller's Follies

 Mad Jack, although not perfect, did a lot of good.
 I like the cut of his jib.

-Above top: Mad Jack's mausoleum at Brightling Church
+Top: Mad Jack's mausoleum at Brightling Church

-Far left: the Tower.
+Below left (top): the Tower.
 Accessible, you can climb to the top

-Middle: the Sugarloaf.
+Below middle: the Sugarloaf.
 Accessible, built to win a drink induced bet

-Above: the Temple.
+Below right (bottom): the Temple.
 Not accessible, apparently the venue for many a debauched party